Fast Newton Iterative Method for Local Steric Poisson--Boltzmann Theories in Biomolecular Solvation: Numerical Results

 \section{Numerical Results}

 Numerical simulations are performed to demonstrate the accuracy and efficiency of the proposed Newton iteration method with truncation.
+The calculations were done using a server with Intel(R) Xeon(R) CPU E5-2640 v4 at 2.40GHZ and 94 GB RAM.
 Ionic steric effects on electrostatic interactions and counterion stratification in biomolecular solvation systems are investigated by the proposed method as well.
 In our computations, the Yukawa potential that approximates the electrostatic potential on the boundary is used as the boundary condition~\cite{VISMPB_JCTC2014}.
 To improve accuracy, a modified Debye screening length due to ionic steric effects could be used in the Yukawa potential.
 A more accurate treatment of boundary conditions can be derived by considering contributions from the outside of the computational box based on the linearized steric PB equation~\cite{BOSCHITSCHFENLEY_JCC07}.
 The linear system in each Newton iteration step is solved with the algebraic multigrid method.
 Unless otherwise specified, biomolecules are solvated in a binary monovalent ionic solution and the following parameters are used in the computations: $\ve_{\rm m}=1$, $\ve_{\rm w}=78$, $\tau = 1.5$ \AA, and $c_1^\infty= c_2^\infty= 0.1$ M.